 Looking into Scala.js

-This blog post was created to see how Scala.js is holding on and have some fun with programming.
+This blog post was created to see how Scala.js is holding on and having some fun with programming.
 I decided to do a simple mini-game using Scala.js and Three.js libraries.

-I will explore Scala.js from practical perspective.
+I will explore Scala.js from a practical perspective.
 You’ll see the perks of using typed languages in frontend.
 We are also going to take a look under the hood and see some generated JS code.
-Finally I’m going to present some advantages and disadvantages of Scala.js and try to answer the question: Is Scala.js production ready ?
+Finally, I’m going to present some advantages and disadvantages of Scala.js and try to answer the question: Is Scala.js production ready?

 I encourage you to read this blog post about Scala.js basics first, but it’s not required.